 Read about projects which use our data - everything from large companies using our data directly in their vehicles, to third party developers building specific apps for just their day-to-day needs.

-The app Resledaren makes it easier to travel with public transport, especially for people with cognitive disabilities such as adhd and autism.
-With extra memory support and an overview of the journey, the app provides the support many people need to travel independently on public transport.
-Now the developers behind Resledaren are taking the next step with the new project Dit-i-tid (There-on-time).
-The Resledaren app was born three years ago during Trafiklab’s Travelhack innovation competition, where developers competed during 24 hours to create services that improve public transport.
+The Resledaren application makes it easy to travel using public transport, especially for people with cognitive issues, such as adhd and autism.
+With additional reminders and overviews for the journey, this app provides the support many need to travel independently using public transport.

 Since a year ago, travellers in Stockholm’s city centre have been able to get real-time traffic information directly on screens on board the blue buses with the KeoScreens service.
 For example, they can see upcoming stops, possible changes and how many minutes it is to the change.
 The result is more satisfied travellers - as many as 95% say the screens make their journey easier.
 KeoScreens is the brainchild of the operator Keolis, which came up with the idea three years ago when it submitted a tender for Stockholm’s inner city bus services.